moha-02/java_MariaDB_connection/README.md

 - Pool connection using JDBC
 - Connection using JPA

+## OUR EXAMPLE

+Our project combines the jdbc and jpa methods to execute the different crud operations so we can have a quick look of how  both technologies work

 ## PREREQUIREMENTS
-Java ☕
+- Java ☕
-IDE (we suggeste IntelliJ)
+- IDE (we suggest IntelliJ)
-MariaDB 🐋
+- MariaDB 🐋
-Maven 🐦
+- Maven 🐦

-  ## MAIN DIFFERENCE BETWEEN THE CONNECTIONS
+## MAIN DIFFERENCE BETWEEN JDBC AND JPA
-- JDBC is simpler to understand
-- Whith JPA development can be completed more quickly -
--
+1. JDBC allows us to write SQL commands to read data from and update data to a relational database.
+JPA, unlike JDBC, allows developers to construct database-driven Java programs utilizing object-oriented semantics.

+2. With JDBC, we need to write out the full SQL query, while with JPA, we simply use annotations to create one-to-one, one-to-many, many-to-one, and many-to-many associations

+3. JDBC is database-dependent, which means that different scripts must be written for different databases.
+On the other side, JPA is database-agnostic, meaning that the same code can be used in a variety of databases with few (or no) modifications.

 ## CONCLUSION

-To sum up, emphasize that it is  a small example of an airline database, which we used to practice the different sections of the unit and understand how they work.
-We also used previows knowledge since we had to use many-to-many and one-to-many relationships.
-Also we used postgres to get used to it, also it was very helpfull due to it's large documentation and compatibility.
+To sum up, The main benefit of JDBC is that it is easy to use, as well as having a very friendly syntax.
+However JPA is at a higher level, especially in the development of complex applications.
+JDBC is perfect for small programs and getting started, but JPA is superior and much more useful.

-### By
+## By 👨‍💻

+Fabian Ossai Ossai

 Mohammed Salhi Biade

-Fabian Ossai Ossai

-07_09_ASSI_Intermediate_SQL_2
+08_03_ASSI_java_mariaDB_connection

+### References 📃

+- MariaDb wth Java turotial : https://youtube.com/playlist?list=PLlm3ebwe5px-LA8qIqYb5aM4-zl5c1G95

+- JDBC and JPA definition : https://www.baeldung.com/jpa-vs-jdbc#:~:text=JDBC%20is%20database%2Ddependent%2C%20which,few%20(or%20no)%20modifications.